Pylons/pyramid/docs/narr/viewconfig.rst

   associated view callable.

 ``header``
-  This value represents an HTTP header name or a header name/value pair.
+  This value matches one or more HTTP header names or header name/value pairs.

-  If ``header`` is specified, it must be a header name or a ``headername:headervalue`` pair.
+  If ``header`` is specified, it must be a string or a sequence of strings, each being a header name or a ``headername:headervalue`` pair.

   If ``header`` is specified without a value (a bare header name only, e.g., ``If-Modified-Since``), the view will only be invoked if the HTTP header